 - Parent Loans for Undergraduate Students (PLUS)

 Subsidized Federal Direct Stafford Loans are need-based and are for undergraduates only.
 The federal government pays the interest on the Subsidized Stafford Loans while the student is in school.
-The interest rate for the Subsidized Stafford Loans is 3.4% through June 30, 2012.
+The interest rate for the Subsidized Stafford Loans is currently 4.66%.

 The Unsubsidized Federal Direct Stafford Loan

 is not need-based and the student is responsible for the interest as soon as it is taken out.
-The interest rate for the Unsubsidized Stafford Loan is 6.8%.
+The interest rate for the Unsubsidized Stafford Loan is 4.66% (for undergraduates).

 >> See loan application procedures for Federal Stafford Loans